eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		* "This property describes a possible connection between the components of a *k*-tuple" \cite{WikipediaContributors2018a20}.
-		* "For a given set of *k*-tuples", assign a truth value to each *k*-tuple" based on whether the property holds or not.
+		* "For a given set of *k*-tuples", assign a truth value to each *k*-tuple" based on whether the property holds or not
+			\cite{WikipediaContributors2018a20}.
 	- A relation is an "ordered set" \cite{WikipediaContributors2018a20}.
 	- The relation's arity, adicity, or dimension of a relation is *k*, and it is known as a *k*-ary relation, *k*-adic relation, or